What is my body terrain, and why is it important?

-- Oxidation: A chemical reaction involving transfer of electrons, oxidation produces energy for your cells.
+Oxidation, a chemical reaction involving transfer of electrons, produces energy for your cells.
 Excess oxidation produces free radicals (atoms with unpaired electrons) that can harm DNA and other parts of cells.
 Oxidants are substances or activities that promote oxidation.
 Oxidants include many toxic environmental exposures.
 Antioxidants inhibit oxidation, and these include several food components such as tocopherols, ascorbic acid, carotenoids, flavonoids, and amino acids.
 Oxidative stress is an imbalance between oxidants and antioxidants.

 Many cancer types have known links with these terrain factors and related conditions: